schote/nexus-console/docs/source/user_guide/acquisition_service.rst

      - Authentication key of the running service, readable by every account.

 Both files are removed when the service shuts down.

+As a systemd unit (see ``nexus_service/deployment/README.md`` for the setup) the service runs under a dedicated account and systemd creates ``/run/nexus`` for it before start and removes it after stop, also after a crash.
+Since ``/run`` belongs to root, only root can delete the directory and no other account can place files in it.
+Clients need no write access to the directory: the socket is world-accessible and the key world-readable.

-The directory is created with mode ``1777``, the same permissions ``/tmp`` itself uses: every account on the workstation may use the console, so every account must be able to read the key and open the socket.
+Started by hand, the service falls back to ``<tempdir>/nexus``, created with mode ``1777``, the same permissions ``/tmp`` itself uses: every account on the workstation may use the console, so every account must be able to read the key and open the socket.
 The sticky bit restricts deleting and renaming a file to the account which owns it, so no session can remove the socket or the key of another.
-There is no group to create and nothing to configure.
+In this case there is no group to create and nothing to configure, but note that ``/tmp`` is periodically cleaned by the system and that leftovers of another account can only be removed by that account or root.
 The environment variable ``NEXUS_RUNTIME_DIR`` overrides the location and exists so that tests can isolate themselves from a running service.

 .. note::
    The authentication key is therefore readable by every account on the workstation and is